Arena Quarter: History

-The area of Leeds near Leeds Arena, was often referred to as Little London, however, that is mainly located to the north of Lovell Park.
-Following the construction of the city's first indoor arena, the area nearby was renamed by Leeds City Council as Arena Quarter.
-The rezoning of this area meant that shopping center, Merrion Centre became part of the Arena Quarter.
+The area surrounding Leeds Arena was historically associated with Little London, although that district is principally located to the north around Lovell Park.
+Following the construction of the city's first indoor arena, Leeds City Council designated the surrounding area as the Arena Quarter as part of a wider programme of regeneration and place branding.
+As a result, the Merrion Centre, which had previously been regarded as part of the northern city-centre retail area, came to be included within the Arena Quarter.

-Its location is directly north of Merrion Street in Leeds city centre.
-The inner ring road borders the district on both the east and north boundary, with Woodhouse Lane acting as the district's western boundary.
+The district lies immediately north of Merrion Street in Leeds city centre.
+It is bounded to the east and north by the Leeds Inner Ring Road, while Woodhouse Lane forms much of its western boundary.

 Facilities

 The main two facilities located in Arena Quarter are the Merrion Centre and Leeds Arena.
 The Yorkshire Bank HQ is also located in Arena Quarter.